ritaaktay/advent-of-code-2022/day-11/solution.md

 N % Z = (N % X*Y*Z) % Z

-So now, when the relief function of dividing worry by 3 is removed, We need to replace it with another which takes worry % product of all monkey.test divisors
+So now, when the relief function of dividing worry by 3 is removed, We need to replace it with another which takes worry % product of all monkey.test
 ```